cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/yaml.rst

   $ ./install rc fetch

-First it will ask you which username you have on FutureGrid.
+First it will ask you which username you have on FutureSystems.
 The name may be different from your current local machine name.
 Please enter your name when you see::